outbreak-info/muninn/readme.md

 A       A.1.2
 ```
 (Lineage names are used here for simplicity.
 In the actual implementation, only IDs are used.)
-Lineages are allowed to form a DAG, and a `BEFORE INSERT` trigger prevents any cycle-producing entries from being added to `lineages_immediate_children`.
+Lineages are allowed to form a directed acyclic graph, and a `BEFORE INSERT` trigger prevents any cycle-producing entries from being added to `lineages_immediate_children`.

 Have fun!